core-interaction/core-interaction.github.io/topic/responsive/index.md

 You can also use `height` in the same way—though again, with the normal, vertical scrolling paradigm, height-based adjustments aren’t as necessary or nearly as common.

-**This example is the same *breakpoint* of `400px`, but now using `height`:**
+This example is the same *breakpoint* of `400px`, but now using `height`:

-{% include figure.html src='/example/media-height-min-max/demo' %}
+{: .half .two-above  }

-I made these embeds themselves *responsive—s*o they stack code/demo when they are narrow like this!
+{% include figure.html src='/example/media-height-min-max/demo' class='half' height='62rem' caption='These code examples are responsive, themselves—stacking when they are narrow.' %}

-*In a broader code/programming context, it can be helpful to think of media queries as* [conditional **if statements](https://en.wikipedia.org/wiki/Conditional_(computer_programming))*.
-If this thing is true, then do this.
-(You may have heard “[If This Then That](https://ifttt.com).”)
-We’ll talk about this more [with JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), where conditionals ubiquitous and powerful.*
+In a broader code/programming context, it can be helpful to think of media queries as [conditional *if* statements](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
+“If this thing is true, then do this.”
+(You may have heard of [*If This Then That*](https://ifttt.com).)
+We’ll talk about this later [with JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), where conditionals ubiquitous and powerful.